DINKIN/TMSuino/rationale/README.md

 If you can achieve these constraints in any other way  (e.g. bald applicant and no problems with soldering), you can even use a 0.1mm enameled copper wire and wind it into a coil yourself - effectively reducing costs by another $10.
 My current spec for coils is: field strength 0.82-0.85 mH, wire thickness 0.6 mm, holder diameter 35-40mm, resistance 1.0-1.3 Ohm, wire ends tin-coated, inner diameter 5-25mm.
 Of course this mentioned field strength is never achieved by the Arduino.
 How strong the field actually is has to be carefully measured with appropriate equipment.
-That is still an open issue.
+This is still an open issue.

 ### Arduino